paulkernfeld/burn-stream/README.md

 A burn stream is a series of special Bitcoin transactions that can be efficiently retrieved by any client, including a [simplified payment verification](https://en.bitcoin.it/wiki/Thin_Client_Security) client.
 Burn streams should be usable in many different applications.
 Anyone can write to a burn stream.
 Each message in a burn stream has a weight that quantifies how much money the writer burned in order to perform the write.

-This library presents a "burn stream" as a Javascript object stream.
-Here's an example message that says, "okay" with a weight of 100,000 satoshis.
+This library presents a burn stream as a Javascript object stream.
+Here's an example message that this library might produce.
+It says, "okay" with a weight of 100,000 satoshis.

 ```
 {